suztopp/customerapiapplication/README.md

 Url: jdbc:h2:mem:testdb <br>
 User: sa <br>
 Password: password <br>
-Once connected you will have access to the CUSTOMERS table and can see the pre loaded records.
+Once connected you will have access to the CUSTOMERS table and can see the preloaded records.

 When Application runs the Customers table is populated with some test customers.

 Some **Limitations** to this current application: <br>
 Error Handling lacking for incorrect data types being passed in<br>
 More work needed on the updated customer data being passed in through endpoint<br>
-Full customer object needs to be handed for updated customer, would be better to have null possibilities for some of the fields?<br>
+Full customer object needs to be handed for updated customer, would be better to have null possibilities for some of the fields if only updating one name<br>
 If id already exists throw an error for updating or adding, currently updating over existing if you select an id<br>
-More testing for repo layer to add<br>
-Component Testing?
+Component Testing<br>
+Could simplify code, and add in a service layer, but first iteration focused on basic functionality<Br>
+I would have converted the classes to records in the professional environment, but kept them as POJOs for this project

 ### PROBLEM